Barter Theatre believes in nurturing playwrights and developing new works. Explore opportunities to foster new works at Barter Theatre.

 Since 1933, Barter Theatre has been developing new works and nurturing area talent.
 The AFPP has gained national attention by developing a process that has resulted in new plays being produced not only on Barter’s stages, but in regional theatres across the country.

-Plays must be written by an Appalachian playwright (currently living in the Appalachian Mountains which, for our purposes, run from New York to Alabama.)
+Plays must be written by an Appalachian playwright (currently living in a state that contains the Appalachian Mountain Range— which, for our purposes, run from New York to Alabama.)

 Plays must be unpublished and must not have had a full professional production.